Hakan-Asmaoglu/Hakan-Asmaoglu/README.md

 ###

-<p align="left">2nd year of study in Information Technology at Oulu(Finland) University of Applied Sciences (OAMK).
+<p align="left">2nd year of Information Technology at Oulu(Finland) University of Applied Sciences(OAMK).
 Currently improving myself in project management and cloud.</p>

 ###